Pipelines

 - Moving a pipeline to a different folder is considered a change to your branch, and therefore needs to be committed to Git.

-Import and export pipelines
+Importing and exporting pipelines

 Pipelines can be shared between projects using the export and import functions.
 Export copies the pipeline definition to a zipped data file in your local filesystem.
 You can then use the Import function to import that data into another project.
 You can also export/import an entire pipeline folder, including all the pipelines and sub-folders it contains, or export/import the entire project including all folders and pipelines within it.